stzn/TIL/SwiftConcurrency/Eliminate data races.md

 Learn a way of structuring our program to make efficient use of concurrency without introducing data races

-# In short
+# To explain briefly

-They show good explanation using ana:ogy, but as a reference, showing essences at first.
+They show good explanation using analogy, but as a reference, showing essences at first.

 ## Task isolation